openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >

->   * The community board [released this statement](http://news.opensuse.org/2010/11/22/novell-agrees-to-be-acquired-by-attachmate-corporation/) declaring (among other things) that â€œitâ€™s business as usual and we are continuing to work on, rather than predicting, the future of this project and have a lot of fun!â€œ
+>   * The community board [released this statement](http://news.opensuse.org/2010/11/22/novell-agrees-to-be-acquired-by-attachmate-corporation/) declaring (among other things) that “it’s business as usual and we are continuing to work on, rather than predicting, the future of this project and have a lot of fun!“
 >

 >   * Last Saturday was [Zombie Bug Squashing Day](http://news.opensuse.org/2010/11/22/opensuse-bug-day-on-saturday-november-27th/), where 10-15 volunteers combed through bugs for